 Several events are scheduled into the School’s calendar to support our careers programme:

 World of Work Days, PSHE Career Units, Enterprise Challenges, Apprenticeship Events during National Apprenticeship Week, Year 11 Future Options Assemblies and Year 9 Options Evening.
-We are expecting to run these events throughout the school year.
+We are excepting to run these events throughout the school year.
 Some of the events will be a virtual experience.

 The School will make the Main Hall, classrooms, or private meeting rooms available for discussions between the provider and students, as appropriate to the activity.
 The School will also make available AV and other specialist equipment to support provider presentations.
 This will all be discussed and agreed in advance of the visit with the Careers Leader or a member of the School team.
 Providers are welcome to leave copies of their prospectus or other relevant course literature to be made available through the Learning Resource Centre.